joshiemoore/snakeware/README.md

 in `snakewm/apps/` for examples of how to get started, and feel free to ask questions if you need help.

-Those with experience building Linux systems are encouraged to contribute to the underlying aspects of the distro, such as the build/package scripts and configuration for the kernel, GRUB, etc. The build system is currently not very streamlined or robust, and I am sure that there are better ways to do a lot of it.
+Those with experience building Linux systems are encouraged to contribute to the underlying aspects of the distro, such as the build/package scripts and configuration for the kernel, GRUB, etc.

 I would also like to eventually stop using Busybox for intialization and find a way to perform all necessary init from the Python environment, so ideas about that are welcome.